• Home + Organization

 Chatham beaches

 My husband and I have been visiting Cape Cod together for years, and separately since we were both children.
 I like to think we’re pretty well-versed in where to go on the Cape, so today I’m sharing all of the best and most beautiful beaches to head to if you’re staying in the Chatham area.
 The Chatham beaches are on the Atlantic Ocean, so the water is rougher here than in Cape Cod Bay with strong currents.
 Just something to keep in mind if you’re visiting with small children!
-But while the bay side beaches are much calmer wave-wise, on the Chatham beaches you can find a lot of interesting sea creatures.
+But while the bay side beaches are much calmer wave-wise, on the Chatham beaches you can find a lot of interesting sea creatures, shells, and seaweed.

 You also do have to be aware of great white sharks on the Cape.
 They typically avoid warm waters but sometimes appear in the shallow water depending on where the seals are going.
 Also note that on the Cape during the summer months (from Memorial Day until Labor Day) you pretty much cannot bring dogs on the beach.